 From Q1 2020 through to the date of these financial statements, the Company has been affected by the novel coronavirus ("COVID-19") pandemic.
 The COVID-19 pandemic resulted in the implementation by governments of non-routine measures such as quarantines, travel restrictions and business closures, and while many of these restrictions are now being gradually lifted, measures enacted within Argentina remain strict.
 These measures at first negatively impacted the global economy and led to volatile market conditions and commodity prices, however indications of economic recovery have endured and the Company, which has strictly followed recommended safety protocols in its operating jurisdictions, has been able to carry on its business activities without significant negative impacts.
-Despite no significant impacts to date, the Company cannot determine the ultimate impact that COVID-19 may have on its future operations, financial position or cash flows.
+Despite no significant negative impacts to date, the Company cannot determine any future impact that COVID-19 may have on its operations, financial position or cash flows.

-The condensed interim financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from June 30, 2021.
-As at June 30, 2021, the Company has positive working capital of \$13.6 million, and while the net \$50.6 million financing completed in April 2021 (note 8) will provide sufficient capital for the Company to fund operations for the near term, the Company will need further funding to support the advancement of the Josemaria Project towards development within the next twelve months.
+The condensed interim financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from September 30, 2021.
+As at September 30, 2021, the Company has a working capital deficit of \$0.1 million, and while the net \$50.6 million financing completed in April 2021 (Note 8) and the two additional Debentures issued in September 2021 (Note 11) will provide sufficient capital for the Company to fund operations for the near term, the Company will need further funding to support the advancement of the Josemaria Project towards development within the next twelve months.

 Historically, capital requirements have been funded through equity financing, joint ventures, disposition of mineral properties and investments, and the use of credit facilities with related parties (Note 11).
 While management is confident that additional sources of funding will be secured to fund planned expenditures, factors that could affect the availability of financing include the progress and results of ongoing exploration and project investigation activities at the Company's Josemaria Project, the state of international debt and equity markets, investor perceptions and expectations of the global copper, gold, and/or silver markets, and the ongoing COVID-19 pandemic.
 If necessary, the Company may explore opportunities to revise the due dates of its liabilities, and/or settle its liabilities through the issuance of common shares and other equity instruments.
-Based on the amount of funding raised, the Company's planned initiatives and other work programs may be postponed, or otherwise revised, as necessary.
+Depending on the amount of funding raised, the Company's planned initiatives and other work programs may be postponed, or otherwise revised, as necessary.